Inedo/inedo-docs/Content/proget/sca/howto-deprecated-package-alerts.md

 Finally, select "Save" to create this notifier, which will now be sent when a deprecated package is in use.

-## Step 4: Optional: Set Customized Conditions and Messages
+## Step 4: Optional: Customize Conditions & Messages

 When creating the notifier in Step 3, you have the choice of setting some additional options: